xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 <h2 id="lab-news">Lab News</h2>

+[06/2026] One undergraduate student from our lab, Aditya Bhardwaj, has been awarded the Faculty Commendation A prize to recognise his contribution to the faculty.
+Congratulations to Aditya!

 [06/2026] Our paper "[MultiTaskVIF: Segmentation-oriented visible and infrared image fusion via multi-task learning](https://arxiv.org/abs/2505.06665)" has been accepted by IEEE Transactions on Image Processing.
 Congratulations to Zixian!

 [06/2026] Dr. Xingchen Zhang was awarded an **<span style="color: red;">UKRI AIRR Gateway project</span>** as the **<span style="color: red;">PI</span>**.
 This will give our lab access to the UK’s fastest artificial intelligence supercomputers (Isambard-AI).